-Consider speaking with an RN career coach to help you unlock your authentic career passion and create a plan that can help you get there.
+Consider speaking with an RN career coach or connecting with a mentor to help you unlock your authentic career passion and create a plan that can help you get there.
 It is essential to find a nurse career coach instead of a generalized coach because they will better understand the challenges you’re facing in today’s healthcare environment.

 Thoroughly research other nursing specialties and positions.

 One of the best ways to learn about other nursing careers is to speak directly to nurses who already work within that particular area.
 If possible, you may consider shadowing a nurse for a day to gain a clearer snapshot of the job.